 This will be your first Analytical response to the ideogram and data.
-From my ideogram language and years of experience I know this visual information to indicate a 'structure' in my language from its 'common visual form'.
-I use this data combined with the data from the A: The feeling/motion to create my analytical response.
-I touch the ideogram with either a pen or my finger and I again ask myself' is this really a structure' if it feels right, I write this - if it feels like something different then I write that.
+From my ideogram language and years of experience I know this to be a 'structure' in my language from its 'common visual form'.
+I touch the ideograms with either a pen or my finger and I again ask myself' is this really a structure' if it feels right, I write this - if it feels like something different then write that.
 For me though if it looks like a structure ideogram it usually is - but not in all cases so be careful - probe, ask and then write.

 All the time consciously trying not to analyse and interpret any impressions - so work speedily, don't dawdle - the whole I,A,B (Ideogram, A component, B component) process should take seconds.